Erythropoietic Protoporphyria clinical trials at UC Health

 Study to Evaluate Efficacy, Safety, and Tolerability of MT‑7117 in Subjects With Erythropoietic Protoporphyria

-The purpose of this study is to investigate the efficacy and safety of MT-7117 on sunlight exposure duration and tolerance in subjects with EPP.
+The purpose of this study is to investigate the efficacy and safety of MT-7117 on sunlight exposure duration without symptoms and tolerance in subjects with EPP.

 Erythropoietic Protoporphyrias: Studies of the Natural History, Genotype-Phenotype Correlations, and Psychosocial Impact